bccalegari/dev-files-api/README.md

 - Spring Boot Test

 Unit tests, integration tests, and end-to-end tests are implemented to ensure the reliability of the API.

+### CI/CD
+This project uses GitHub Actions for CI/CD.
+The workflow `build-and-test-project.yml` includes:
+- Building the application
+- Running tests to ensure code quality

 ## Prerequisites
 - Docker installed